learn-co-curriculum/dsc-data-science-env-config/README.md

 ## Introduction

-In this lesson, you'll continue setting up your professional data science environment by configuring your terminal to work with GitHub, making a virtual environment, and setting up your virtual environment to open by default from your terminal.
+In this lesson, you'll continue setting up your professional data science environment by configuring your terminal to work with GitHub, creating an Anaconda virtual environment, setting up your new virtual environment to open by default from your terminal, and confirming your configuration.

 ## Objectives